LCSR-SICKKIDS/volumetric_drilling/README.md

 If everything went smoothly, we are good to go.

 ## 3. Add this plugin to ambf plugins path
 Only needed once per terminal.
-In the terminal that you are going to be running ambf_simulator in, type the following command:
+In the terminal that you run `ambf_simulator` in, type the following command:

 ``` bash
 export AMBF_PLUGIN_PATH=<volumetric_plugin_path>/build/
 ```
 If you want to run in a different terminal, make sure to set the plugin path again in that terminal.
 You can alternatively add the above command to you `.bashrc` file.

-That plugin description is set in the `launch.yaml` file so it loads automatically if the launch file loaded into AMBF.

 # Launching the plugin with ambf_simulator: